distribute-protocol/distribute-contracts/README.md

 [put diagram here eventually]

 *Unstake Reputation Tokens*
-A member may change their mind about staking their reputation tokens to a project and decide to unstake their tokens as long as the staking period has not ended.
+A staker may change their mind about staking their reputation tokens to a project and decide to unstake their tokens as long as the staking period has not ended.
 ```
 let _projectAddress = '0x0b239F63eC6248162c7F19B0B2956186725eb321'
 let _reputation = 100